3mdeb/news-and-ideas/blog/content/post/2023-09-12-simplifying-firmware-update.md

 ## Introduction

-The word _firmware_ comes from the fact that it sits somewhere in between _soft_ware and _hard_ware.
+The word _firmware_ comes from the fact that it sits somewhere in between _software_ and _hardware_.
 This term refers to the fact that firmware provides an abstraction layer for hardware, so that software (e.g. OS) can make use of it in a more generic manner.